CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: CapTrack: Capability-Level Forgetting

-Unless stated otherwise, all results are reported as relative deviations from the corresponding OOB model, enabling comparative analysis of capability-level forgetting across heterogeneous benchmarks.
-Importantly, such deviations capture \emph{behavioral and capability drift} rather than inherently undesirable changes; whether a given shift is beneficial or harmful depends on the application context (see App.~\ref{app:interpreting_drift}).
-For interpretability in qualitative analysis and visualization, we discretize relative deviations into five forgetting regimes: \emph{None} ($>-1\%$), \emph{Minor} ($-1\%$ to $-5\%$), \emph{Moderate} ($-5\%$ to $-10\%$), \emph{Major} ($-10\%$ to $-20\%$), and \emph{Catastrophic} ($<-20\%$).
-Quantitative analyses are performed on the underlying continuous metrics, which additionally permit targeted capability-level drill-down analyses when finer-grained inspection is required (App.~\ref{app:captrack-deepdives}).
+We report results as relative deviations from the corresponding out-of-the-box (OOB) model, enabling comparison across heterogeneous benchmarks and metrics.
+This relative setup detects capability drift rather than absolute performance and reduces sensitivity to benchmark subsetting and judge calibration.
+Judge-based metrics cover 14 of 52 metrics; we validate their reliability through systematic comparisons across 10 judge models and additional robustness checks, finding that relative deviations are highly stable, with a mean inter-judge standard deviation of 1.1 pp, well below observed drift variance (App.~\ref{app:judge}).
+For interpretability, we discretize relative deviations into five regimes: \emph{None} ($>-1\%$), \emph{Minor} ($-1\%$ to $-5\%$), \emph{Moderate} ($-5\%$ to $-10\%$), \emph{Major} ($-10\%$ to $-20\%$), and \emph{Catastrophic} ($<-20\%$), while all quantitative analyses use the underlying continuous metrics.

 CapTrack is designed to assess \emph{stability} rather than \emph{plasticity}.
 While post-training is expected to improve in-domain performance, CapTrack focuses on identifying drift in general-purpose capabilities during adaptation.
-In-domain results for the legal and medical domains are therefore reported separately in the Appendix~\ref{app:in-scope}.
+In-domain results for legal and medical tasks are reported separately in Appendix~\ref{app:in-scope}.
+The evaluation code and dataset are available at\footnote{ \url{https://github.com/thomsonreuters/captrack}